 The District shall make every effort to reasonably accommodate the religious beliefs of each student.
 No student shall be prevented from exercising his or her religious beliefs at school unless doing so creates a material and substantial disruption to the operations of the school or invades the rights of another student.

-When curriculum conflicts with the sincerely held religious beliefs of a student or his or her parent or legal guardian, accommodation in the curriculum shall be made for the student.
-Such an accommodation may include excusing the student from the assignment or class discussion which conflicts with their religious beliefs and/or providing an alternative assignment for the student.
+Accommodations may include excusing the student from the assignment or class discussion which conflicts with their religious beliefs and/or providing an alternative assignment for the student.
 If the accommodation is so great that the student will be substantially deprived of an effective education, the Superintendent will determine how to address this.

 The District shall accommodate the religious beliefs of its employees unless doing so would violate the law or would otherwise impose an undue hardship on the District.
 To constitute an undue hardship, an accommodation must impose substantial increased costs in the overall context of District operations or otherwise substantially undermine the ability of the District to achieve its educational mission.